colinjschmidt/ListenToMongo/README.md

 ## Overview

-ListenToMongo was initially written to avoid the deeply nested callbacks that are easy to write when using node-mongodb-native directly.
+ListenToMongo was initially written so that I could avoid writing deeply nested callbacks when using the node-mongodb-native driver directly.
 It is supposed to be a light-weight wrapper, such that each database method takes the same arguments as the underlying node driver.
 ListenToMongo extends the native node.js event emitter object for query buffering and chaining.
+It doesn't support all of the available mongodb methods yet and unit tests still need to be written.
+Feedback and pull requests are appreciated.

 ## Benefits